mariaabdelwahed/Java-Servlet-on-Apache-Tomcat/README.md

 # Java-Servlet-on-Apache-Tomcat
-## Implement and Deploy a Java Sevlet on Apache Tomcat
+## Implement and Deploy a Java Servlet on Apache Tomcat

 What the application does: <br />